wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-create-probe-ps.md

 The parameters used are:

-- **-Interval** - Configures the probe interval checks in seconds.
+- **Interval** - Configures the probe interval checks in seconds.
-- **-Timeout** - Defines the probe time-out for an HTTP response check.
+- **Timeout** - Defines the probe time-out for an HTTP response check.
-- **-Hostname and -path** - Complete URL path that is invoked by Application Gateway to determine the health of the instance.
+- **-Hostname and path** - Complete URL path that is invoked by Application Gateway to determine the health of the instance.
 For example, if you have a website http://contoso.com/, then the custom probe can be configured for "http://contoso.com/path/custompath.htm" for probe checks to have a successful HTTP response.
-- **-UnhealthyThreshold** - The number of failed HTTP responses needed to flag the back-end instance as *unhealthy*.
+- **UnhealthyThreshold** - The number of failed HTTP responses needed to flag the back-end instance as *unhealthy*.

 <BR>

 	$probe = New-AzureRmApplicationGatewayProbeConfig -Name probe01 -Protocol Http -HostName "contoso.com" -Path "/path/path.htm" -Interval 30 -Timeout 120 -UnhealthyThreshold 8

 ### Step 4

 Configure application gateway setting "poolsetting01" for the traffic in the back-end pool.
 This step also has a time-out configuration that is for the back-end pool response to an application gateway request.
-When a back-end response hits a time-out limit, Application Gateway will cancel the request.
-This is different from a probe time-out that is only for the back-end response to probe checks.
+When a back-end response hits a time-out limit, Application Gateway cancels the request.
+This value is different from a probe time-out that is only for the back-end response to probe checks.

 	$poolSetting = New-AzureRmApplicationGatewayBackendHttpSettings -Name poolsetting01 -Port 80 -Protocol Http -CookieBasedAffinity Disabled -Probe $probe -RequestTimeout 80

 ### Step 5